Modula vs Envira Gallery – Which Is The Best WordPress Gallery Plugin?

 Comparing Gallery Content Sources

 Most people use gallery plugins to create image galleries.
-So if you just want to create a gallery from images that you upload to your site, there’s no difference between these two plugins.
+So, if you just want to create a gallery from images you upload to your site, there’s no difference between these two plugins.

 But if you want to create a gallery from other content sources, Envira Gallery is more flexible than Modula.